 Laura Theis is an award-winning musician and writer.
 She grew up in a place in Germany where each street bears the name of a mythical creature or fairy tale character.
+Now she lives in the magical city of Oxford with her partner and her scruffy dog Wodehouse.

-Her short stories, songs, radio plays, and poetry have been broadcast and published in the UK, Germany, and the U.S. Laura has gained a Distinction in the Mst Creative Writing at Oxford University (Keble College) as well as an MA in Theatre Studies, German and American Literature from LMU Munich.
+Writing in her second language, her short stories, songs, radio plays, and poetry have been broadcast and/or published in the UK, Ireland, Belgium, Germany, Indonesia, Canada and the U.S. Laura has gained a Distinction in the MSt Creative Writing at Oxford University (Keble College) as well as an MA in Theatre Studies, German and American Literature from LMU Munich.

 (a little selection of some of Laura's favourite things: tiny bookshops, enchanted forests, dusk, the sea, dog walks, fairy tale cottages, and being in front of microphones...)